Scraping, harvesting, or extracting is the process of getting all the information from some public site. It automates manual exporting of the data.

 There are two things you should follow to control the expected number of results.

 1. Organizations per query limit – the limit of organizations to take from one query.

 2. Number of queries – the amount of search queries you’re going to make.

 There are 6 queries the bot will make to extract the data from 2 categories and 3 locations.

 Therefore, the resulting amount will be no more than 480 organizations (limit of 80 * 6 queries).

-Yes, you can drop duplicates by using “Drop duplicates” checkbox (advanced parameters).
-Alternatively, you can drop it by yourself by using “google_id” or “place_id” fields as unique identifiers for a place.
+Yes, you can drop duplicates inside one task by using the “Drop duplicates” checkbox (advanced parameters).
+Alternatively, you can drop it yourself by using the “google_id” or “place_id” fields as unique identifiers for a place.

 The exact number of results will be known only after the extraction.